tnscorcoran/openshift-operators/README.md

 docker push quay.io/tnscorcoran/nginx-operator:v0.0.1
 ```

 > 2 things to note.
-In quay.io:
+In quay.io, under your new nginx-operator image:
 	1) Under Tags, check the 'v0.0.1' checkbox
 	2) Under Settings, make the repo public